19-21 November 2025

 Estonia

-Children’s writer, based in South Estonia.
+Children’s writer based in southern Estonia.
 Triinu’s books carry a local touch and reflect her wish to connect children with their grandparents and earlier generations.
-She believes childhood should be both wild and safe, and that children can engage with serious topics.
+She believes childhood should be both wild and safe and that children can engage with serious topics.

 Chiara Carminati